Nancy LaMott: Early life

 LaMott moved to San Francisco.
 Her early years in San Francisco became a pattern of singing gigs and hospital visits, running up medical debts and taking any jobs to pay the rent.
 She suffered through with the help of painkillers, stomach remedies and steroids, and sometimes had to perform sitting to work against spasms caused by the disease.
 She struggled for twenty-five years to achieve recognition and success in the music business.
 She moved to New York City in 1979.

 She was described as having an "all-American prettiness" which gave her a "vulnerable, doll-like demeanor" as she developed her singing style.
 She was named the "best cabaret singer" by New York Magazine.

-She performed at the White House for Bill and Hillary Clinton.
+Death

 In 1993, she underwent an ileostomy operation to remove a large portion of the third part of her small intestine; this operation dramatically improved her health.
 In the same year, she won the MAC Award for Outstanding Female Vocalist.

-Death

 In March 1995, LaMott was diagnosed with uterine cancer, yet she postponed a hysterectomy in order to record Listen To My Heart, an album that took only a remarkable two days to complete.
 The operation revealed that the cancer had metastasized.

 Her last public performance was on December 4, 1995, at one of WQEW's live performances.
 On that same day, she made her last TV appearance on CNBC's The Charles Grodin Show, singing Moon River.
 According to conductor and composer David Friedman, who wrote many of the songs which she performed, LaMott's life featured two threads: her illness and her talent, and the "two things peaked at exactly the same time".

 On December 13, 1995, Father Steven Harris blessed the union of Nancy to Peter Zapp, a little more than an hour before she died.
 She died at 11:40 PM EST, at St. Luke's–Roosevelt Hospital Center in Manhattan.